informalsystems/themis-tracer/tests/usage.md

 FLIM.1          repos/repo-a  A unit in a nested directory.
 FLIM.1::FLAM.1  repos/repo-a  Second unit in the same directory.
 This one has a newline.
 FOO.1           repos/repo-a  First unit.
-FOO.1::BAR.1    repos/repo-a  A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics)."
+FOO.1::BAR.1    repos/repo-a  A unit with a long description: “Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics).”
 ```

 #### `unit list --fmt json`